munaimpro/lite-toast/readme.md

 # 🔔 LiteToast – Lightweight & Elegant JavaScript Toast Notifications

 **LiteToast** is a minimal, flexible, and stylish vanilla JavaScript toast notification library built with zero dependencies.
-It's perfect for developers who want a plug-and-play toast system in any web project, whether personal or professional.
+It's perfect for developers who want a plug-and-play toast system in any web project, whether personal or professional.<br/>

 ## 🚀 Features